How to Use Regular Employee Feedback to Replace the Annual Review

 Nobody enjoys annual performance reviews.
 The prospect of a manager sitting down at the start of each year with an employee to dissect conduct and work during the previous 12 months is daunting for all involved.
 Neither the employee whose work is under review nor the manager conducting the meeting wants to be there.

 Annual performance reviews are not viewed as effective by managers, workers, HR leaders or senior leadership.
+In fact, only 49 percent of employees find that reviews are accurate, while 90 percent of HR heads believe annual reviews do not yield accurate information.

 Not only are reviews viewed as flawed, they take a lot of time which stifles productivity and wastes talent resources that would provide benefits if they were invested in other activities.